 - Devised and implemented strategies providing significant savings and income whilst providing improved forensic performance including expanding in-house services, income generation initiatives and forensic submissions policies

-- Writing successful business cases which have included proposal for the setting up of an East Midlands Drug Analysis Facility, Scientific Support Re-structure and capital purchases
+- Wrote successful business cases including proposals for setting up an East Midlands Drug Analysis Facility, Scientific Support Re-structure & capital purchases

-- Led an Expert Network of Fingerprint Experts, Trainers, CAST, CPS, Forensic Regulator & suppliers on a scoping project investigating the application of likelihood ratios to Fingerprint Comparison
+- Led an Expert Network of Fingerprint Experts, Trainers, CAST, CPS, Forensic Regulator & suppliers in a scoping project investigating the application of likelihood ratios to Fingerprint Comparison

 - Successfully managed complex employee relationships and diversity issues including competency and issues associated with change, re-structuring including redeployment and demotion, changes in reposnsibility, shift patterns, merging of units, career progression introduction, increase service portfolio, role changes etc.

 Karen has a PgCE in Higher Education and was a Senior Lecturer & course Leader at the University of Teesside for all post graduate forensic related courses.
 She delivered teaching to undergraduate and post graduate students in Forensic Chemistry, Mark Recovery and Enhancement, Forensic Identification, Imaging and Forensic Management.
 She also designed and implemented 6 post graduate MSc Courses.

 Karen is widely published in her field and has presented at a number of national and international conferences as seen in our publications section.
 She is a fully qualified L20 Assessor and is an exam marker for the AQA Examination Board.
 She is an Associate Lecturer for several universities, an external adviser, PhD Assessor, a peer reviewer of academic papers and has been a supervisor for a number of student research projects.
 Karen has been a member of the Skills for Justice Occupational Committee, the QAA Forensic Science Benchmarking Group and the UK Forensic Science Education Group.